redref/lawnboy/README.md

 ## TODO

- * Naive stategy is ok when initial positions are not close.
-This strategy need to be improved to manage all cases.
- * Testing.
- * Collisions between mowers
+ * Naive stategy does the job, but is far from optimized.
+A predictive strategy might suite the need.
- * Upload to pypi
+ * Release to repository (Pypi)